-To begin to understand why people speak of anachronistic doctrine and theology in the book, consider a collection of quotes I’ve compiled from Blake Ostler’s well known 1987 article about an “expansion theory” of Book of Mormon translation.
-See that collection HERE to understand why this believing member states that “Many Book of Mormon doctrines are best explained by the nineteenth-century theological milieu. . . .
+For a fairly broad and sweeping look at these issues consider a collection of quotes I’ve compiled from Blake Ostler’s well known 1987 article about an “expansion theory” of Book of Mormon translation.
+See that collection to understand why this believing member states that “Many Book of Mormon doctrines are best explained by the nineteenth-century theological milieu. . . .
 Some doctrines in the book’s pre-Christian sections are simply too developed and too characteristic of the nineteenth century to explain as pre-exilic ideas.”

 Consider 2 Nephi 9, and how its teachings about the need for an “infinite atonement” are based on a very specific theological debate that just happens to have been occurring in Joseph’s day, and how it uses essentially the same “voice” as theologians of the period.
-Active member Randall Bowen provides a great series of quotes from sources in Joseph’s day that demonstrate this in his post about “Anachronistic Doctrine in the Book of Mormon.”
+In the link above, active member Randall Bowen provides a great series of quotes from sources in Joseph’s day that demonstrate this in his post about “Anachronistic Doctrine in the Book of Mormon.”
 He also shows how the Book of Mormon author is stringing together New Testament passages.
-See his post HERE.

-Consider Dan Vogel’s great work demonstrating how Book of Mormon prophets happen to have had the same concerns about Universal Salvation or Universalism that happen to have been very specific controversies and subjects of debate in Joseph Smith’s time period.
-See video HERE.
+Consider Dan Vogel’s great work demonstrating how Book of Mormon prophets happen to have had the same concerns about Universal Salvation or Uversalism that happen to have been very specific controversies and subjects of debate in Joseph Smith’s time period.

 HOW THE CIRCUMSTANCES OF THE BOOK’S EMERGENCE RAISE RED FLAGS ABOUT JOSEPH’S CLAIMS AND ANSWER QUESTIONS REGARDING THE BOOK OF MORMON WITNESSES